SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Dependency_Checker.md

 # Skyline Dependency Checker

-This connector aims to scan either npm and NuGet projects for vulnerable/outdated/deprecated dependencies.
+This connector aims to scan npm and NuGet projects for vulnerable/outdated/deprecated dependencies.

 ## About